If you are a MUSIC TEACHER, this is for YOU! [UPDATED NOVEMBER 2021]

 Further guidance has since been issued by various bodies and is included here.

-This message on the SAME website went to SAME members by mailchimp, and featured on SAME’s social media pages, via our Ambassadors to all schools, state and independent, and HE/FE, to the Music Education Partnership Group (with links to all formal and informal activities and education offshoots) and to Heads of Instrumental Teaching Scotland.
+The following message on the SAME website went to SAME members by mailchimp, and featured on SAME’s social media pages, via our Ambassadors to all schools, state and independent, and HE/FE, to the Music Education Partnership Group (with links to all formal and informal activities and education offshoots) and to Heads of Instrumental Teaching Scotland.

 Significantly, SAME also sent this message and the original link to all 32 Scottish Local Authority Directors of Education seeking their understanding of the importance of music in the curriculum.